The English version of the complete website is to be found on this scroll-down-page.

 We are monks.
 We live on Schiermonnikoog to live with God in simplicity.

-We hope to open in 2019 here on the island a small scale monastery.
+We hope to open here on the island a small scale monastery.

 Come further to find out more and to be inspired.